Davphla/gno-academy/workshop.md

 ## Step 1 - What is a Home Realm?

-Understanding the concept of Home Realms is crucial before we start building one.
-Let's explore what they are and what we'll accomplish in this workshop.

 - A **Realm** is a smart contract on Gno.land that can store data and run code.
 Think of it like a mini-application that lives on the blockchain.

 - A **Home Realm** is your personal space on Gno.land.
 It's like having your own webpage on the blockchain where you can build whatever you want - a simple profile, a game, or anything that shows your personality.